If you don't know what Port Forwarding is yet, you might want to start by reading our What is Port Forwarding guide.

 Look for your password on the bottom of your router or in the paperwork that came with your router.

 Click the Firewall Settings button.

-Use the Select a computer box to choose a computer to forward ports to.
-This box contains a list of computer names that are visible on your network.
+Use the Select a computer box to choose a device to forward ports to.
+This box contains a list of device names that are visible on your network.